anypossiblew/tiven.wang/_posts/articles/xs2/2016-11-04-hana-xs2-part5-access-hdi.md

 module.exports = router;
 ```

-## Testing Locally
+## Test Locally

-If we want to test the application in local environment
+If you want to test the application in local environment, then

 ### Add Package Scripts